lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

 Step 3.
 Retrieve data using TAP for 10 objects
 ==========================

-Table Access Procotol (TAP) provides standardized access to the catalog data for discovery, search, and retrieval.
-Full documentation for TAP is provided by the International Virtual Observatory Alliance (IVOA).
+Table Access Procotol (TAP) provides standardized access to the catalog data for discovery, search, and retrieval. `Full documentation for TAP <https://www.ivoa.net/documents/TAP/>`_ is provided by the International Virtual Observatory Alliance (IVOA).
 The TAP service uses a query language similar to SQL (Structured Query Langage) called ADQL (Astronomical Data Query Language).
-The documentation for ADQL includes more information about syntax and keywords.
+The `documentation for ADQL <https://www.ivoa.net/documents/latest/ADQL.html>`_ includes more information about syntax and keywords.

 Notice: Not all ADQL functionality is supported by the RSP for Data Preview 0.

 This example uses the DP0.2 Object catalog, which contains sources detected in the coadded images (also called stacked, combined, or deepCoadd images).

-Results from a TAP service search are best displayed using one of two functions:
-.to_table(): convert results to an astropy table.
-.to_table().to_pandas(): convert to an astropy table and then to a Pandas dataframe.

 3.1.
 Start the TAP service